beginning of content

 Remove clothes, shoes and socks.
 DO NOT try and remove anything that is stuck to the skin.

-The person giving the first aid should be careful not to get any of the chemical on their own skin.
+If you are giving first aid, be careful not to get any of the chemical on your own skin.

 If the chemical is in the eye, tilt the head to the side.
 This is important as it will protect the other eye.
 Then gently wash cool water over the eye for 20 minutes.